 The best way to determine your target zones is to identify — or at least get a good estimate of — your anaerobic threshold (AT).
 From there, you’ll want to do a variety of workouts that approach and occasionally cross over that threshold level of exertion.
-(For more information on anaerobic threshold and heart-rate training, see “A Better Way to Burn Fat” in the January/February 2007 archives.)
+(For more information on anaerobic threshold and heart-rate training, see “A Better Way to Burn Fat”.)

 If you haven’t been working out regularly, start by building your aerobic base by exercising at 70 to 90 percent of your AT.
 As your fitness improves, begin incorporating intervals (brief periods of more intense exertion).

 Intervals activate your mitochondria (your cellular powerhouses), because they force your body to consume and process more oxygen.
 A typical interval routine involves exercising for one minute at 100 to 110 percent of your AT followed by three minutes at 90 to 100 percent of your AT, and continuing the pattern for 20 to 30 minutes.

 Working out this way — at the proper intensities and intervals — produces a more effective workout because you’re not over- or undertraining.
 But you are triggering your body to change at a metabolic level and to significantly increase its level of fitness.
 A bonus: “You’ll also notice a boost to your self-esteem that will make fitness more enjoyable,” Edwards says.